Pat Nixon: Travels

 She became the first First Lady to visit Africa in 1972, on a 10000 mi, eight-day journey to Ghana, Liberia, and the Ivory Coast.
 Upon arrival in Liberia, Pat was honored with a 19-gun salute, a tribute reserved only for heads of government, and she reviewed troops.
 She later donned a traditional native costume and danced with locals.
 She was awarded the Grand Cordon of the Most Venerable Order of Knighthood, Liberia's highest honor.
 In Ghana, she again danced with local residents, and addressed the nation's Parliament.
 In the Ivory Coast, she was met by a quarter of a million people shouting "Vive Madame Nixon!"
 She conferred with leaders of all three African nations.
 Upon her return home, White House staffer Charles Colson sent a memo to the President reading in part, "Mrs. Nixon has now broken through where we have failed ...
 People—men and women—identify with her, and in return with you."

 Another notable journey was the Nixons' historic visit to the People's Republic of China in 1972.
-While President Nixon was in meetings, Pat toured through Peking in her red coat.
+While President Nixon was in meetings, Pat toured through Beijing in her red coat.
 According to Carl Sferrazza Anthony, China was Pat Nixon's "moment", her turning point as an acclaimed First Lady in the United States.
 She accompanied her husband to the Nixon–Brezhnev summit meetings in the Soviet Union later in the year.
 Though security constraints left her unable to walk freely through the streets as she did in China, Pat was still able to visit with children and walk arm-in-arm with Soviet First Lady Viktoria Brezhneva.
 Later, she visited Brazil and Venezuela in 1974 with the unique diplomatic standing of personal representative of the president.
 The Nixons' last major trip was in June 1974, to Austria, Egypt, Saudi Arabia, Syria, Israel, and Jordan.